coherenceplatform/cnc/docs/getting-started.md

 ### Docker

 We also offer a `docker` image with all of this installed, `us-docker.pkg.dev/coherence-public/public/cnc:latest`.
-You'll need to handle authenticating the cloud CLI as well as mounting the docker socket to use it.
+You'll need to handle authenticating the cloud CLI as well as mounting the local docker socket with `-v` to use it.
 Better instructions here coming soon!

 ### Install and authenticate cloud CLI: